elixir-lang/elixir-lang.github.com/crash-course.markdown

 #=> 10
 ```

-Partials also allow us to pass named functions as arguments.
+We use the same `&` operator to capture a function, allowing us to pass named functions as arguments.

 ```elixir
 defmodule Math do